dickensc/SRLWeightLearning/README.md

 Open predicates are those with partially observed evidence, that is to say that ground atoms not included in the evidence file are assumed to be simply unknown and will be inferred by the model during inference.
 In Tuffy models predicates that are declared without an asterik are open.

+Priors in Tuffy or Soft Evidence can be specified by preceding the atom in the .db file with a float number between 0.0 and 1.0.
+Then a rule with the soft atom is introduced with a weight of  ln (p / (1-p)).

 ### Scoping

 Rather than ground the entire cross product of predicate arguments for both PSL and Tuffy models, which would lead to intractably large models in many cases, the technique of scoping is used.